 - Transporting fragile product.

 - Using these conveyors as a transportation method between picking and packing areas.

 Zero contact accumulation conveyors are the most optimal choice when transporting fragile product.
 This is because the conveyor does not allow product to touch at all.

 Zero contact accumulation conveyors leave space between products when the system signals a queue to accumulate.
 This is typically accomplished by dividing the conveyor into zones that each hold one item, the item being smaller than its designated zone.

-Minimum Contact Accumulation Conveyor
+Minimum Contact Accumulation Conveyors

-Minimum contact accumulation conveyors are ideal for transporting products of consistent size in operations that require only short sections of accumulation.
+- Transporting products of consistent size in operations that require only short sections of accumulation.

 - Allowing product to accumulate before sorting and packing.

 Now that you have a better understanding of accumulation conveyors, contact a REB professional today.
 Whether you are certain which type of accumulation conveyor is right for you, or if you need more guidance, REB experts are here to help.

 REB is a highly experienced systems integrator, in business since 1962.
 REB currently has 17 in-house project managers and engineers, all highly experienced in the material handling industry.
 These professionals know this industry inside and out.